Food and Journeys®

 An overhead shot of Swedish blueberry crumble pie, ready for serving.

-Aside from no-crust apple crumble, this blueberry pie with oatmeal crumble topping is a local favorite for fika or dessert, especially when berries are in season.
+Aside from no-crust apple crumble, this easy blueberry dessert with oatmeal crumble topping is a local favorite for fika or dessert, especially when berries are in season.

-Locally known as ‘smulpaj med blåbär,’ this blueberry crumble pairs so well with coffee, tea (or wine) because it’s not overly sweet — you taste the blueberries, not the sugar.
+Locally known as ‘smulpaj med blåbär,’ it pairs so well with coffee, tea (or wine) because it’s not overly sweet — you taste the blueberries, not the sugar.

-Not a problem; frozen blueberries are absolutely fine for making this blueberry crumble!
+That is not a problem — frozen blueberries are absolutely fine for making this blueberry dessert with oats!

 Ingredients